Glaucoma Treatment in the Greater NYC Area

 In rare cases, some ocular surgeries, such as retinal repair surgeries, may increase the risk of developing glaucoma.

 Once diagnosed, glaucoma will need to be controlled.
 The treatment varies depending on the type of glaucoma.
-For open angle glaucoma, initial treatment may include ocular tropical medications or lasers to lower the eye pressures.
+For open angle glaucoma, initial treatment may include ocular topical medications or lasers to lower the eye pressures.
 For angle closure glaucoma, treatment may involve lasers and oral medications.
 Although the eye pressures are an important measure of treatment progress, it is more important to manage the progression of the optic nerve head damage; this progression can only be managed with a thorough eye examination and supplemental testing.
 If the progression of glaucoma cannot be managed with ocular topical medications, further lasers and surgical intervention will be needed to slow down the progression.
 The following describe the most common laser and surgeries for glaucoma:

 Common surgeries include: